 No, checking the Ivey AEO box on the OUAC website indicates to Western that you also intend to apply for Ivey AEO status.
-You must still complete the Ivey AEO supplementary application.
+You must still complete the Ivey AEO application found on our website.
 This application allows you to provide details of your achievements in extra-curricular activities.

 We want you to pursue your personal interests and we value each area of leadership equally, from student government, to athletics, to music, to community events, just to name a few.
 For example, if you are passionate about athletics - lead within your chosen sport(s), if you are passionate about student government - lead within your student councils.
 What is most important to us is that you show a well-rounded dedication to your community and that you can achieve in positions of leadership and increasing responsibility.
 It is not the number of leadership involvements you have that are important to us, but rather the degree of achievement, commitment and balance.

 No, your Ivey AEO status offer will be communicated separately and is an independent admission decision from your Western offer.
 However, Ivey only extends offers of Ivey AEO status to students who have received an offer of admission from Western.